rcmdnk/boto3-session/README.md

 - `retry_mode`: The retry mode for failed requests, defaulting to "standard".
 - `max_attempts`: The maximum number of retry attempts for failed requests, defaulting to 10.

+For SSO login:

+- `use_device_code`: A boolean flag to force the use of the device authorization flow for SSO login.
+Defaults to False.

+See the next section for details.

 ## SSO Login